crossplane/crossplane/docs/concepts/terminology.md

 The term “Composite Resource” refers to a class of types, so avoid using Pascal case - “Composite Resource” not CompositeResource.
-Use pascal case when referring to a distinct type of composite resource - e.g. a CompositeAcmeCoDB.
+Use pascal case when referring to a distinct type of composite resource - e.g. a XAcmeCoDB.

 > Folks accustomed to Terraform might think of a composite resource as a
 > `tfvars` file that supplies values for the variables a Terraform module uses